-A moment in time…one of many that the Marienburg Castle witnessed during its 742 years of existence in northern Europe, from 1274 to 2016.
+A moment in time at the start of the 20th century…one of many that the Marienburg Castle witnessed during its 747 years of existence in northern Europe, from 1274 to 2021.
 On this occasion in 1902, Kaiser Wilhelm II made the trip to West Prussia to participate in the consecration of Virgin Mary’s Church in the Marienburg Castle.
 His visit also coincided with the end of renovation work on the High Castle, making it a memorable event for all the visitors.

 Apart from the Royal couple, the celebration was witnessed by representatives of the Johannites from Germany, Austria and England… the Johannites, or Order of Saint John, are the German Protestant branch of the Knights Hospitaller, the oldest surviving chivalric order, which was founded in Jerusalem in the year AD 1099.
 Also attending were Prince Albrecht von Hohenzollern, the Prince of Mecklenburg and the Prince of Württemberg.
 The celebration was hosted by Konrad Steibrecht, on behalf of Management of Rebuilding of the Castle, and took place in the Castle Church and in the Middle Castle.